 Recognising that in the 1980’s cancer services looked very different to how they do today, with support for people other than their treatment being scarce, CancerHelp was formed by Margaret O’Donoghue.

-From these humble beginnings the Charity now has two day centres, one in Preston (Vine House) and the other in Garstang (Croston House).
-It has four charity shops, with a fifth in the pipeline at Vine House.Read More…
+From these humble beginnings the Charity now has two day centres, one in Preston (Vine House) and the other in Garstang (Croston House) and two charity shops.Read More…